Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 April 2025 20.29.36 UTC
+- WIB: Minggu, 6 April 2025 21.25.07 UTC
-- WITA: Minggu, 6 April 2025 21.29.36 UTC
+- WITA: Minggu, 6 April 2025 22.25.07 UTC
-- WIT: Minggu, 6 April 2025 22.29.36 UTC
+- WIT: Minggu, 6 April 2025 23.25.07 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: funny
+Kategori: technology